 - Giant Squid: Emphasis on giant — it's significantly bigger than most spaceships, and easily the biggest creature in the Star Wars canon.
 However, its general design is actually closer to a jellyfish than it is to a squid.

 - Kraken and Leviathan: For all intents and purposes, the Summa-verminoth is a space-dwelling kraken.
-It has all the characteristics of the classic deep-sea terror — it's a colossal tentacled monster that will eagerly devour human-made vessels and greatly dwarfs the ships it preys on — but in space rather than in the sea.
-Of course, in Star Wars, Space Is an Ocean anyway.
+It has all the characteristics of the classic deep-sea terror it's a colossal tentacled monster that will eagerly devour human-made vessels and greatly dwarfs the ships it preys on but in space rather than in the sea.
+In Star Wars, Space Is an Ocean anyway.

 - More Teeth than the Osmond Family: It has a large jaw with plenty of teeth.